smastrom/react-rating/README.md

 - **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite shapes.
 - Smart half-fill and advanced behavior customization
-- Ready-to-use most common shapes
+- Ready-to-use most common rating shapes
 - Dead simple per-active-item styling
 - Truly responsive and mobile-first
 - Fully accessible with keyboard navigation and custom/default labels